 - Tablets and smartphones – most will not display RAW.

 - Web browsers – most will not display RAW.

-5. Make more money: JPEG photos can create additional revenue streams
+5. Make more money: JPEG photos can create extra sources of income

 One of the great things about long-term timelapse is the potential to generate revenue from your photos as they are taken, and not just from the final timelapse video.

 Photographers, you can make more income by offering your client add-ons and subscription-based services such as:

 - Up-to-date site photo embedded on a website.

 All of these services require JPEG images to work correctly.

 For the full suite of value-added web features, head over to the photoSentinel cloud software page.

 Click here to learn What to Charge Clients for your construction timelapse service.